This chapter sets out what the local authority will need to consider when a family is referred for or requests accommodation and/or financial support:

 Local authorities will undertake a detailed investigation into the family’s financial and housing circumstances to establish whether the family will be eligible for support under 17 of the Children Act 1989.

 Under section 17, a local authority has the power to provide emergency housing and/or financial support to a family when a child’s welfare is at risk whilst assessments or enquiries are being carried out.
+The statutory guidance states:

-Refusing to provide support to a family who would otherwise be homeless and destitute would be a breach of Article 3 of the European Convention on Human Rights.
+Additionally, refusing to provide support to a family who would otherwise be homeless and destitute would be a breach of Article 3 of the European Convention on Human Rights.
 To leave a family without accommodation or any financial support, when there is no alternative support available whilst assessments are being undertaken is likely to be unlawful.